How a Bench Blaster Can Help You Power Through Plateaus

 Long-time powerlifters or bodybuilders may be looking for more support than the average person, and for them we’ve created the Bench Blaster Extreme.
 This is considerably more heavy duty, double ply and should only be used by lifters looking for the most extreme training experience.
 In most cases you will need at least 140 kg (305lbs) on the bar just to get the bar to touch when using!
 This is for the EXPERIENCED LIFTER.
 If this is your first Bench Blaster, we recommend you start with the Original/Reflex and work your way up to the Extreme.

 Regardless of which model you choose, the Bench Blaster is simple, intuitive and easy to use.
 That being said, here are a few pointers for getting the most from training with your Bench Blaster.

 The first thing you’ll notice while using the Bench Blaster is that it will be harder to get the bar to touch your chest.
 That’s because as the bar is lowered, the Bench Blaster will be pushing across your chest, and the elasticity will want to push it back up.

 You’ll also want to make sure that you’re tucking your elbows properly when the barbell is on your chest.
 This will allow you to create additional tension with the Bench Blaster.
 Be sure to touch the bar to the same spot on your chest every time you reach the bottom of your repetition.

-The Bench Blaster is a valuable tool for any lifter whether beginner, intermediate or advanced, who is looking to improve their bench press.
+The Bench Blaster is a valuable tool for any lifter whether beginner, intermediate or advanced, who is looking to improve their bench press, it's not cheating!
 The Bench Blaster can help you improve your form, prevent injuries and bust through training plateaus.